HoppingMonk/addon-pi-hole/README.md

 **Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
 USE AT YOUR OWN RISK!_

-## Using the Pi-hole sensor in Home Assistant
+## Using the Pi-hole integration in Home Assistant

-Home Assistant offers a [Pi-hole sensor][pi-hole-sensor] that allows you to display the statistical summary of your Pi-hole installation.
+Home Assistant offers a [Pi-hole integration][pi-hole-integration] that allows you to retrieve statistics and interact with your Pi-hole installation.

-To enable this sensor, add the following lines to your `configuration.yaml`
+To enable this integration, add the following lines to your `configuration.yaml`
 file:

 ```yaml